Dotsian/DexScript/README.md

 [![Issues](https://img.shields.io/github/issues/Dotsian/DexScript)](https://github.com/Dotsian/DexScript/issues)
 [![discord.py](https://img.shields.io/badge/discord-py-blue.svg)](https://github.com/Rapptz/discord.py)

-DexScript is a set of commands created by DotZZ.
-The commands simplify editing, adding, and deleting models such as balls, regimes, specials, etc.
+DexScript is a set of commands for Ballsdex and CarFigures created by DotZZ that expands on the standalone admin commands and substitutes for the admin panel.
+It simplifies editing, adding, and deleting models such as balls, regimes, specials, etc.

-DexScript supports both BallsDex and CarFigures.
-Each fork has its own respective guide on how to use DexScript with it.

 ## Installation